S003 Proactively Prevent

 Common pitfalls

-Giving 4 instructions at once; talking while pupils are moving; assuming they heard.
+Giving 4 instructions at once; talking while students are moving; assuming they heard.

 SEND/PP considerations